devcula/travel_webapp/README.md

 # travel_book_webapp

+#### A AngularJS, Java, Hibernate based web application trying to implement an online travel booking platform from scratch without using any pre-existing booking api ####

 #A full fledged web app which can be used to book flights, trains, bus, cabs and hotel.
 With simple and smooth interface, this application is designed to provide users with best of the features.

 #Features like dynamic pricing, rating and reviewing hotels are also provided to the users for complete clarity.